-- 129. Defendant's Roundup[®] products, as researched, tested, developed, designed, licensed, formulated, manufactured, packaged, labeled, distributed, sold, and marketed by Defendant were defective in design and formulation in that when they left the hands of Defendant's manufacturers and/or suppliers, the foreseeable risks associated with these products' reasonably foreseeable uses exceeded the alleged benefits associated with their design and formulation. - 130.
-Therefore, at all times relevant to this litigation, Defendant's Roundup[®] products, as researched, tested, developed, designed, licensed, manufactured, packaged, labeled, distributed, sold and marketed by Defendant, were defective in design and formulation, in one or more of the following ways: - a.
-When placed in the stream of commerce, Defendant's Roundup® products were defective in design and formulation, and, consequently, dangerous to an extent beyond that which an ordinary consumer would contemplate. - b.
-When placed in the stream of commerce, Defendant's Roundup[®] products were unreasonably dangerous in that they were hazardous and posed a grave risk of cancer and other serious illnesses when used in a reasonably anticipated manner. - c.
-When placed in the stream of commerce, Defendant's Roundup[®] products contained unreasonably dangerous design defects and were not reasonably safe when used in a reasonably anticipated or intended manner. - d.
-Defendant did not sufficiently test, investigate, or study its Roundup® products and, specifically, the active ingredient glyphosate.
+126. Defendant's Roundup[®] products, as researched, tested, developed, designed, licensed, formulated, manufactured, packaged, labeled, distributed, sold, and marketed by Defendant were defective in design and formulation in that when they left the hands of Defendant's manufacturers and/or suppliers, the foreseeable risks associated with these products' reasonably foreseeable uses exceeded the alleged benefits associated with their design and formulation.

-- e.
-Exposure to Roundup[®] and glyphosate-containing products presents a risk of harmful side effects that outweighs any potential utility stemming from the use of the herbicide. - f.
-Defendant knew or should have known at the time of marketing its Roundup® products that exposure to Roundup® and specifically, its active ingredient glyphosate, could result in cancer and other severe illnesses and injuries. - g.
-Defendant did not conduct adequate post-marketing surveillance of its Roundup[®] products. - 131.
-At all times relevant to this litigation, Plaintiff used and/or was exposed to the use of Defendant's Roundup[®] products in an intended or reasonably foreseeable manner without knowledge of their dangerous characteristics. - 132.
-Plaintiff could not have reasonably discovered the defects and risks associated with Roundup[®] or glyphosate-containing products before or at the time of exposure. - 133.
-The harm caused by Defendant's Roundup[®] products far outweighed their benefit, rendering Defendant's products dangerous to an extent beyond that which an ordinary consumer would contemplate. - 134.
-Defendant's defective design of Roundup[®] amounts to willful, wanton, and/or reckless conduct by Defendant. - 135.
-Therefore, as a result of the unreasonably dangerous condition of its Roundup[®] products, Defendant is strictly liable to Plaintiff.
+127. Therefore, at all times relevant to this litigation, Defendant's Roundup[®] products, as researched, tested, developed, designed, licensed, manufactured, packaged, labeled, distributed, sold and marketed by Defendant, were defective in design and formulation, in one or more of the following ways:

+a.
+When placed in the stream of commerce, Defendant's Roundup[®] products were defective in design and formulation, and, consequently, dangerous to an extent beyond that which an ordinary consumer would contemplate.

+b.
+When placed in the stream of commerce, Defendant's Roundup[®] products were unreasonably dangerous in that they were hazardous and posed a grave risk of cancer and other serious illnesses when used in a reasonably anticipated manner.

+c.
+When placed in the stream of commerce, Defendant's Roundup[®] products contained unreasonably dangerous design defects and were not reasonably safe when used in a reasonably anticipated or intended manner.

+d.
+Defendant did not sufficiently test, investigate, or study its Roundup[®] products and, specifically, the active ingredient glyphosate.

+e.
+Exposure to Roundup[®] and glyphosate-containing products presents a risk of harmful side effects that outweighs any potential utility stemming from the use of the herbicide.

+f.
+Defendant knew or should have known at the time of marketing its Roundup[®] products that exposure to Roundup[®] and specifically, its active ingredient glyphosate, could result in cancer and other severe illnesses and injuries.

+g.
+Defendant did not conduct adequate post-marketing surveillance of its Roundup[®] products.

+h.
+Defendant could have employed safer alternative designs and formulations.

+128. At all times relevant to this litigation, Plaintiff used and/or was exposed to the use of Defendant's Roundup[®] products in an intended or reasonably foreseeable manner without knowledge of their dangerous characteristics.

+129. Plaintiff could not have reasonably discovered the defects and risks associated with Roundup[®] or glyphosate-containing products before or at the time of exposure.

+130. The harm caused by Defendant's Roundup[®] products far outweighed their benefit, rendering Defendant's products dangerous to an extent beyond that which an ordinary consumer would contemplate.
+Defendant's Roundup[®] products were and are more dangerous than alternative products and Defendant could have designed its Roundup[®] products to make them less dangerous.
+Indeed, at the time that Defendant designed its Roundup[®] products, the state of the industry's scientific knowledge was such that a less risky design or formulation was attainable.

+131. At the time Roundup[®] products left Defendant's control, there was a practical, technically feasible, and safer alternative design that would have prevented the harm without substantially impairing the reasonably anticipated or intended function of Defendant's Roundup[®] herbicides.

+132. Defendant's defective design of Roundup[®] amounts to willful, wanton, and/or reckless conduct by Defendant.

+133. Therefore, as a result of the unreasonably dangerous condition of its Roundup[®] products, Defendant is strictly liable to Plaintiff.